January 3, 2022

-The same ID can be found in Google Tag Manager container’s code snippet.
-Click that GTM ID (I mentioned above) and you’ll see a popup with two codes (you can learn about them more here).
+The same ID can be found in the Google Tag Manager container’s code snippet.
+Click that Google Tag Manager ID (as I’ve displayed above) and you’ll see a popup with two codes (you can learn about them more here).
 Both of them will contain that very same Google Tag Manager ID.

 That’s it!
 Copy and paste the ID anywhere you need.

-Now, let’s proceed to a longer explanation if you don’t have the GTM ID at all.
+Now, let’s proceed to a longer explanation if you don’t have the GTM container at all.

 #1.
 Why does Google Tag Manager container ID exist in the first place?